openaps/docs/docs/docs/Resources/troubleshooting.md

 ./ccprog -p 16,18,7 write spi1_alt2_EDISON_EXPLORER_US_STDLOC.hex
 ```

-  * Reboot, and try `killall -g oref0-pump-loop; openaps mmtune` to make sure it works
+  * Reboot, and try `killall -g oref0-pump-loop; openaps-mmtune` to make sure it works

 ### Monitor/mmtune.json is empty or does not exist